 At American Pain and Wellness, we offer pain management strategies to fit your needs.
-Trust our trained professional staff to help you get the care you deserve.
-Call our office for more information or schedule an appointment online today.
-We serve patients from Allen TX, Plano TX, Fairview TX, McKinney TX, Parker TX, Lucas TX, Murphy TX, Frisco TX, Richardson TX and Collin County TX.
+Trust our trained professional staff in Allen, TX and Plano, TX to help you get the care you deserve.
+For more information, please call us.

 Pain is a common side effect of nearly every injury and many illnesses.
 From soreness and stabbing pain, to aches and burns, pain can manifest in many different forms.
 Pain occurs when our bodies signal damage to certain tissues.
 It is a necessary stimulus, because if we didn’t feel pain, we would not know if our bodies were injured, and that would lead to further, more severe complications.

 How do I find a pain management doctor that is right for me?

 A pain medicine specialist is a medical or osteopathic doctor who treats pain caused by disease, disorder, or trauma.
 Pain management is oftentimes a multi-disciplinary team effort involving the patient’s primary care physician or other treating doctor, and specialists in radiology, psychiatry, psychology, oncology, nursing, physical therapy, complementary alternative medicine, and other fields.